Mandur/PodIdentityHealthCheck/readme.md

 The different approached have been validated using automated tests that you can replicate.
 The experiments are split in two sections as the rest of the document
 * Tests on [NMI strategies](cmd/nmi_health_integration_test.go).
 These tests are stable and hightlight our recommended solution.
 * Tests on [full identity strategies](cmd/identity_health_integration_test.go).
-This set of tests are **not stable** and highlight why don't recommend those strategies.
+This set of tests are **not stable** and highlight why do not recommend those strategies.
 Tests are configured

-Due to the sheer complexity and size of the tests, the full set of test takes approximately 50 minute to complete.
+Due to the sheer complexity and size of the tests, the full set of test takes approximately 50 minutes to complete.
 We would advice to run them one by one, as there could be some race conditions with the underlying infrastructure operation.

 ### Running the tests
 1. Make sure your local kubectl context points to the cluster where you want the tests to run